-Mathematics in selected Areas of Advanced Signal Processing Applications:
+2. Mathematics in Selected Areas of Advanced Signal Processing Applications:

-• Extensions of Prolate Spheroidal Wave Functions and their discretation
+• Extensions of Prolate Spheroidal Wave Functions and their discretization,

 • Various unpublished properties of continuous fractional Fourier and related operators.

-• New applications and topics relating to ROC (Receiver Operating Characteristic) curves.
+• New applications and extensions to ROC (Receiver Operating Characteristic) curves and surfaces,

-• A new framework for the topological study of certain types of operator algebras.
+• A new framework for study of certain operator algebras,

-• Mercer, Karhunen–Loève, and related expansion representations of integral operators.
+• Mercer and related expansion representations of integral operators,

 NRI welcomes opportunities to collaborate with students, academic institutions, and private individuals in these and related areas.